What is dental erosion?

 Your dentist may suggest applying a fluoride varnish or a remineralising treatment, as well as a management plan to stop further dental erosion.

-If your dental erosion is caused by gastric reflux or some other medical condition, discuss the treatment options with your doctor or a relevant specialist.
+If gastric reflux or some other medical condition is causing your dental erosion, discuss treatment options with your doctor or a relevant specialist.

 Can dental erosion be prevented?